mcellteam/mcell_galaxy/docs/README.md

-# mcell_galaxy
+# MCell Galaxy

-Project to create an MCell tool that works within Galaxy
+## Galaxy tools to run MCell within Galaxy

-Help
+See additional documents in this directory.